 - You or your travel companion are active military personnel and are being called to emergency duty to provide relief in the event of a natural disaster.

-- A strike causes your common carrier to stop services for at least 24 hours.
+- An unannounced strike causes your common carrier to stop services for at least 24 hours.

 - A terrorist attack happens within 30 days of your departure date, either at your departure point or destination.

 What can I claim for in case of cancellation?